fawazahmed0/quran-api/Translations.md

 - Yoruba
 - Zulu

-OCRED:
+### OCRED:
-The following translations were converted from images to text using an OCR Software and they may contain spelling mistakes
+The following translations were converted from images to text using an [OCR Software](https://github.com/tesseract-ocr/tesseract) and they may contain spelling mistakes.
+Please report the mistakes at [here](https://github.com/fawazahmed0/quran-api/issues/new)
 - Achinese
 - Afar
 - Hungarian